The future of ageing

 Peter Gore is a Professor of Practice in healthy ageing at Newcastle University.
 He is a Chartered Engineer and Fellow of the IMechE and RSA, with a particular focus on the role of technology in ageing.
 For several years he was an expert evaluator and Project Technical Assistant in ageing, for the EC.
 He is the co-founder and CEO of ADL Smartcare – an international company which has developed an expert system to match people to appropriate technology.
 He has sat on several committees & expert advisory groups, as a design judge, advisor etc. In 2018 he was the lead author of the Compression of Functional Decline paper, which focused on the malleability of the ageing process – around which he lectures routinely across the UK and overseas.

-Baroness Sally Greengross OBE has been a crossbench (independent) member of the House of Lords since 2000 and Co-Chairs five All-Party Parliamentary Groups: Dementia, Corporate Social Responsibility, Bladder and Bowel Continence Care, Social Care and Ageing and Older People.
-She is the Vice Chair of the All-Party Parliamentary Groups on Choice at the End of Life and Longevity, and is Treasurer of the All-Party Parliamentary Group on Equalities.
-Sally is also Chair of the cross-party Intergenerational Fairness Forum.
-Sally is Chief Executive of the International Longevity Centre – UK.
+Baroness Sally Greengross OBE (until June 2022).
+Sally was a crossbench (independent) member of the House of Lords and she co-chaired five All-Party Parliamentary Groups: Dementia, Corporate Social Responsibility, Bladder and Bowel Continence Care, Social Care and Ageing and Older People.
+She was Vice Chair of the All-Party Parliamentary Groups on Choice at the End of Life and Longevity, and Treasurer of the All-Party Parliamentary Group on Equalities.
+Sally also Chaired the cross-party Intergenerational Fairness Forum.
+Sally was Chief Executive of the International Longevity Centre – UK.
 Her work on ageing has been recognised by the UN Committee on Ageing and she received an outstanding achievement award from the British Society of Gerontology as well a British Geriatric Society Medal.
-Sally was UK Woman of Europe in 1990 and has been an Ambassador for the Prince of Wales supporting responsible business practice.
+Sally was UK Woman of Europe in 1990 and was an Ambassador for the Prince of Wales supporting responsible business practice.

 Rachel Griffiths MBE has been involved in implementing the Mental Capacity Act (MCA) in England and Wales since its inception in 2007 and has been awarded an MBE for services to vulnerable people.
 Her main area of interest is the implementation of the MCA throughout health and social care, in particular embedding its human rights-based empowering ethos into practice.
 She was formerly the MCA lead at the Care Quality Commission.
 She is part of the leadership group of the National Mental Capacity Forum, and of the UK Department of Health and Social Care working groups on the code of practice and workforce implementation for the forthcoming Liberty Protection Safeguards.